 31.4.2.1.11 The methodology shall apply, to the extent possible, to Gap Solutions.

-31.4.2.1.12 Cost allocation is independent of the actual triggered project(s), except when allocating Minimum Locational Capacity Requirement (“LCR”) cost responsibilities, and is based on a separate process that results in NYCA meeting its LOLE requirement.
+31.4.2.1.12 Cost allocation is independent of the actual triggered project(s), except when allocating cost responsibilities associated with meeting a minimum Locational Installed Capacity Requirement (“LCR”), and is based on a separate process that results in NYCA meeting its LOLE requirement.

-31.4.2.1.13 The target year is the year in which a need will be met by a backstop solution(s).

-31.4.2.1.14 The trigger year is the year in which the backstop solution must begin to be implemented, driven by the project lead time.

-31.4.2.1.15 Cost allocation for a solution that meets the needs of a target year assumes that backstop solutions of prior years have been implemented.
+31.4.2.1.13 Cost allocation for a solution that meets the needs of a Target Year assumes that backstop solutions of prior years have been implemented.

-31.4.2.1.16 Cost allocation will consider the most recent values for LCRs.
-LCR must be met for the target year.
+31.4.2.1.14 Cost allocation will consider the most recent values for LCRs.
+LCRs must be met for the Target Year.

 31.4.2.2 Cost Allocation Methodology